Aloe Vera For Rash: Benefits And How To Use

 How To Use Aloe Vera For Rashes

 You can directly apply the fresh aloe vera gel to the affected area.
 Then, wait for it to dry for a few minutes before continuing with your day as usual.
 You can apply the gel twice a day for the best results.
 You can also apply it more often if the rash is severe.
+In case of dry skin, use a moisturizing cream or virgin coconut oil after each application.

 When To See A Doctor